Houston Drug Defense Attorney

 Have you been charged with a Drug offense in the Houston area?

-Drug crimes involve possession of an illegal controlled substance or narcotic.
+Drug charges and crimes involve possession of an illegal controlled substance or narcotic.
 Common controlled substances include: marijuana, heroin, cocaine, ecstasy, and methamphetamine.

 Nathaniel Pitoniak is an experienced criminal defense drug lawyer that can help defend your case if you have been charged with a drug crime such as: